 The Vulkan specification is intended for use by both implementors of the API and application developers seeking to make use of the API, forming a contract between these parties.
 Specification text may address either party; typically the intended audience can be inferred from context, though some sections are defined to address only one of these parties.
 (For example, Valid Usage sections only address application developers).
 Any requirements, prohibitions, recommendations or options defined by normative terminology are imposed only on the audience of that text.

-Structure and enumerated types defined in extensions that were promoted to core in Vulkan 1.1 are now defined in terms of the equivalent Vulkan 1.1 interfaces.
+Structure and enumerated types defined in extensions that were promoted to core in a later version of Vulkan are now defined in terms of the equivalent Vulkan core interfaces.
 This affects the Vulkan Specification, the Vulkan header files, and the corresponding XML Registry.

 Some language in the specification is purely informative, intended to give background or suggestions to implementors or developers.